mcci-catena/docker-iot-dashboard/README.md

 ## Composition and External Ports

-* Node-RED runs on port 1880
+* Node-RED runs on port 1880.
-* Grafana runs on port 80
+* Grafana runs on port 80.
 * InfluxDB runs on port 8086 and is linked as host name **influxdb** (without a domain name; this is used when connecting from the other two docker images, so as to keep the traffic internal to the node).
+* In addition InfluxDB exports an administrative web interface on port 8083.

 ## Installation